The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: MMSE receiver

-To evaluate the expected capacity in Propositions~\ref{prop.
+To evaluate the expected achievable ergodic sum-rate in \Cref{prop.
 C mmse}, the characteristics of the random variables $\bh_i^{\dagger} \bR \bh_i$ should be understood, especially when the number of transmitting users is random.
 Further, the influence of the norms $\Vert \bh_s \Vert^2$ on $\bh_i^{\dagger} \bR \bh_i$ should be evaluated.
 The key technical challenge, however, is due to the norm condition \emph{inducing dependence on the matrix elements}, hence the random matrix theory usually used in the MIMO literature does not hold.
 Part of the contribution in this section, is by bringing new tools to tackle this problem.

 Note that in this section, regular type letters represent random variables as well as scalar variables.
 The difference will be clear from the context.
-As a first tool to handle the dependence within the matrix entries, we start with the following claim: \begin{claim} Assume the norms $\Vert \bh_s \Vert^2, \forall s \in \mathcal{S}$ are above a given threshold $u_k$.
+As a first tool to handle the dependence within the matrix entries, we start with the following lemma: \begin{lemma} Assume the norms $\Vert \bh_s \Vert^2, \forall s \in \mathcal{S}$ are above a given threshold $u_k$.
 Then the following properties hold: \begin{itemize} \item[(i)] The entries of the channel vector remain zero mean. \item[(ii)] The variance of each entry in the vector scales.
 In particular, is equals to

-\item[(iii)] The vector elements remain uncorrelated in pairs. \end{itemize} \end{claim} Note that, to begin with, the entries of $\bH$ are i.i.d.
-The claim states that conditioned on exceeding a threshold, while not i.i.d., they sustain the zero correlation.
+\item[(iii)] The vector elements remain uncorrelated in pairs. \end{itemize} \end{lemma} Note that, to begin with, the entries of $\bH$ are i.i.d.
+The lemma states that conditioned on exceeding a threshold, while not i.i.d., they sustain the zero correlation.
 This property will be useful throughout the remainder of this paper.
-The proof of Claim~\ref{claim. entries var of above thr vec} is deferred to Section~\ref{sec:proofs}.
+The proof of \Cref{claim. entries var of above thr vec} is deferred to \Cref{proof:above_thr_vec_entries}.